dantleech/blog/source/_posts/2019-07-13-sudeikiai-plavinas.md

 The lady knew a few words of German, and assumed that I was German, and was surprised that I was English when she checked my passport.
-She's a little strange, but very accomodating and she ensured that my bike was secure and inside (she wouldn't let me leave it in the car park locked up).
+She's a little strange, but very accommodating and she ensured that my bike was secure and inside (she wouldn't let me leave it in the car park locked up).
 She called my "Thomas" for a good while, which was fine, until she asked if that was my name, and I said "Daniel, but Thomas is also fine!".

-She later entered the bar holding her cat "Daniel!" (she starts most statements with either "Thomas!" or, now, "Daniel!")
+She later entered the bar holding her cat "Daniel!" (she starts most sentences addressing me with either "Thomas!" or, now, "Daniel!")
 This is my cat, tiger" (or similar).

 The room is quite expensive, €38, including breakfast.
 I had hoped to pay more in the line of €20, and I probably wouldn't have stopped if I had known the